October 27, 2025

 There is no time to waste.
 Analyze what makes your customers angry, what frustrates them, what part of the customer journey is the most problematic one and implement improvements.

-How do behavioral analytics tools work?
+How do behavioral analytics tools collect eCommerce insights?

 After all those pats on the back, you probably can’t wait to apply behavioral analytics to your eCommerce.
 But how to do that?